DreamBox Math: The Progress Report (Educators)

 rtaImage_eid_ka24X0000019Lzg_feoid_00N80000005bUYa_refid_0EM4X000006p1Yw.png Set the report to show your mathematical domains according to state standards.

-rtaImage_eid_ka24X0000019Lzg_feoid_00N80000005bUYa_refid_0EM4X000006p1Z1.png Track student growth at the student, class, teacher, grade, school, or district levels.
+rtaImage_eid_ka24X0000019Lzg_feoid_00N80000005bUYa_refid_0EM4X000006p1Z1.png Track student progress at the student, class, teacher, grade, school, or district levels.

-Growth Report Basics
+Progress Report Basics

-When is the Growth Report Visible?
+When is the Progress Report Visible?

 Support Icons_Tip Box_50px.png The Reports page will show the previous year’s school dates until the first day of your new school year.
 Questions about the school start and stop dates, or report visibility?
 Jump to the FAQ section of the article

-How often is the Growth Report Updated?
+How often is the Progress Report Updated?

 Is there a metrics overview or embedded tips in the report?